 Registration fees.
-On or before November 15th of each calendar year, the owners of any vacant building shall pay to Inspectional Services a registration fee to cover the administrative cost of the monitoring of such vacant buildings.
+On or before November 15th of each calendar year, the owners of any vacant building shall pay to inspectional Services a registration fee to cover the administrative cost of the monitoring of such vacant buildings.
 The annual registration fee shall be based on the duration of the vacancy as of November 15th of such year according to the following schedule:

-\$500.00 For properties that have been vacant for less than one year \$1,000.00 For properties that have been vacant for one year or more but less than two years \$2,000.00 For properties that have been vacant for two years or more but less than three years \$3,000.00 For properties that have been vacant for three years or more ired to the
+\$500.00 For properties that have been vacant for less than one year \$1,000.00 For properties that have been vacant for one year or more but less than two years \$2,000.00 For properties that have been vacant for two years or more but less than three years \$3,000.00 For properties that have been vacant for three years or more

-MAR 2.1 2017
+CITY OF FALL RIVER IN CITY COUNCIL MAR 2.1 2017